Father–son rule: Incorporation into the VFL/AFL draft

-In 2007, following concerns that potential first-round draftees were being selected for an unfairly low draft pick under the father–son rule, a bidding system was established to ensure father–son recruits could still be preferentially drafted by the father's club, albeit at a fair market value.
-Under the 2007 amendment, any club could bid on another club's son with one of its draft picks, and the father's club then had the right to recruit the son by giving up its next pick.
+In 2007, following concerns that potential first-round draftees were being selected for unfairly low draft picks, a bidding system was established.
+Under this 2007 amendment, any club could bid on another club's son with one of its draft picks, and the father's club then had the right to recruit the son by giving up its next pick.
 The bidding process occurred prior to the draft, but the decisions made while bidding were binding during the draft.
-For example, in 2008 the Western Bulldogs used their first-round selection to secure Ayce Cordy after St Kilda bid its higher first-round selection for him.
+For example, in 2008 the Western Bulldogs used a first-round selection to secure Ayce Cordy after St Kilda bid a higher first-round selection for him.

 The bidding system was further refined in 2015.
-Under the current system:
+Under this system: